-S1E11: QS & QA & QC Oh My: Finding Our Way To The Emerald City of Quality With Alphia Stevens
+S1E11: QS & QA & QC Oh My: Finding Our Way To The Emerald City of Quality With Alphia Stephens

-S1E11: QS & QA & QC Oh My: Finding Our Way To The Emerald City of Quality With Alphia Stevens
+S1E11: QS & QA & QC Oh My: Finding Our Way To The Emerald City of Quality With Alphia Stephens

 This week's discussion is with Moser's Director of Quality, Alphia Stephens.
 It may sound simple, but quality is a complex and ever-evolving challenge.
 In today's episode, we take a deep dive into Quality and some of its components.
 And we're very fortunate to have Alphia join us.